hashicorp/design-system/packages/components/NEW-COMPONENT-CHECKLIST.md

     - when complete, lock this frame
   - [ ] migration details, as necessary
     - when complete, lock this frame
+  - [ ] let your engineering partner know that design guidelines are ready to be added to the scrappy site (they will add it themselves)
 - [ ] **release**
   - [ ] lock and hide the components leaving only the stickersheets and docs visible, and change the header's badge to Experimental
   - [ ] add release notes to the changelog
   - [ ] review with situationally appropriate reviewers to get final approval
   - [ ] merge the branch
   - [ ] publish the ui kit
-    - Important: do not communicate this release to consumers yet! (will be done later in the process)
+    - Important: do not communicate this release to consumers yet! (this will be done later in the process)
 - [ ] **testing**
   - [ ] add a new page to the [playground](https://www.figma.com/file/95YqaJF4TNV72ucXbyC7A0/Playground?node-id=302%3A10) file and prepare a frame for each ambassador to test
+    - provide a variety (basic to complex) of screenshots to recreate based on real world examples from the audit
   - [ ] test the component with ambassadors
-  - if iterations are needed, work through the process until approved
+  - if iterations are needed, work through the process until approved (don't forget to branch!)

-When ready to add docs to the scrappy site:
-- [ ] let your engineering partner know it's ready to be added (they will add it themselves)
+- [ ] **final release**
+  - this comes after ambassadors have tested the component in Figma and no other adjustments are needed
+  - [ ] if changes were required, follow the steps under "release" again
+  - [ ] share about the release in the slack channel [#team_design_systems](https://hashicorp.slack.com/archives/C7KTUHNUS) and let consumers know that the component is available for use in Figma

 ## Engineering Checklist